 - Students with qualified disabilities under the Americans with Disabilities Act of 1990 who attend less than full-time may still be eligible for the Excelsior Scholarship.

-- If you have specific questions about disability services, contact Student Services Disabilities (insert link for SSD office).
+- If you have specific questions about disability services, contact Student Services Disabilities.

 - For specific information on eligibility requirements for students under the Americans with Disabilities Act, visit the HESC webpage

 New York State STEM Incentive Program

 The NYS STEM Incentive Program provides tuition awards to students who are New York state residents attending a university located in New York state.
 Recipients must be in the top 10 percent of students of their high school graduating class, pursue an approved STEM program and agree to live in NYS and work in a STEM field in NYS for five years after graduation (hesc.ny.gov).
 For more specific information about NYS STEM, visit the HESC webpage.